 And Grandmama had the shiniest pots in her village, she said.
 She took it upon herself to make sure her daughters and granddaughters paid attention to their cooking pots.
-And so, as years moved, and life changed so much that no house had a kichanja to show or and only a few households used basins and buckets to wash.
+And so, as years moved, life changed so much that no house had a kichanja to show and only a few households used basins and buckets to wash.
 When her daughters got married, built houses with running water and washing sinks.
 When dishes were now set to dry in the privacy of the kitchen.
 The daughters still taught their daughters to scrub their pots and keep them shiny.
 Even when they started using gas and electric burners that left no soot cover on the pans.

 This is why Staha is now standing on the sink scrubbing her cooking pots.

 She scrubs as she remembers the house she grew up in and her grandmama’s insistence on the girls waking up with the sun even though there was no need to fetch water and collect firewood.
 She recalls the many womanhood talks about being a good woman and ideal wife which included all the women in her mother’s family.
 These talks gave her guidelines on what womanhood entails.
 And even after leaving her mother’s house, long after grandmama died, she remembered to clean her pots.
 She carried her sparkling pots all through living alone in a new world where boys mopped the floor and women carried bricks.
 She went ahead to study far and wide.
 She learned to express herself, she learned to lead.
 She earned the respect of her peers and above all the men she had served her whole life.
 She was a successful, bright, promising, modern woman.